seancoulter/MASS-Voronoi/README.md

 # MASS-Voronoi
-Voronoi Diagram solver in Java
+Voronoi Diagram solver in Java using the MASS library